From Logic to Data Processing

 Textbook requirements may vary from one teaching period to the next.

 Data and the capacity to process it are the most valuable assets in many fields.
-Through this subject, you will learn how data is represented, stored, and processed in computer systems.
+Through this unit, you will learn how data is represented, stored, and processed in computer systems.

 The subject builds from low level concepts of digital logic, through data representation and computer architecture, to data processing and algorithms.
 You will develop a high level of technology literacy, including common data types, relationships between data, and how abstraction lets us move from low level hardware concepts to higher level programming concepts.